RaptorMai/online-continual-learning/README.md

             ├──mir_retrieve.py              #File for MIR retrieval
             ├──random_retrieve.py           #File for random retrieval
             ├──reservoir_update.py          #File for random update

         ├──global_vars.py               #Global variables for CN-DPM
         ├──io.py                        #Code related to load and store csv or yarml ├──kd_manager.py                #File for knowledge distillation
         ├──name_match.py                #Match name strings to objects
         ├──setup_elements.py            #Set up and initialize basic elements ├──utils.py                     #File for general utilities

     ├──config                       #Config files for hyper-parameters tuning
         ├──agent                        #Config files related to agents
         ├──data                         #Config files related to dataset

         ├──general_*.yml                #General yml (fixed variables, not tuned) ├──global.yml                   #paths to store results

+## Duplicate results

+The hyperparameters used in the ASER and SCR papers can be found in the folder `config_CVPR` to duplicate the papers' results.

 ## Citation

 If you use this paper/code in your research, please consider citing us:

 **Supervised Contrastive Replay: Revisiting the Nearest Class Mean Classifier in Online Class-Incremental Continual Learning**